David-Durst/embeddedHaskellAetherling/theory/Basic.md

 # Sequence Language
 The sequence language is a combinator language for data flow programs with standard functional programming operators.
-Program in the language are **unscheduled**: it is unspecified whether operations occur in parallel or in sequence.
+Programs in the language are **unscheduled**: it is unspecified whether operations area parallel or sequential.
-There is no clear interpretation of programs as hardware accelerators.
+There is no clear interpretation of unscheduled programs as hardware accelerators.

 ## Types
 There are two collection types, tuples and sequences.
 A tuple enables the unary, combinator operators to accept multiple arguments.
 A sequence shows how many elements an operator processes.